TimothyByrd/ChaosHelper/README.md

 I suggest leaving `league`, `character`, `tabName`, `tabIndex` and `isQuadTab` at the defaults.
 This will cause to the tool to auto-determine the values, which is good when there are multiple leagues available.
 In particular, `tabIndex` is difficult, because the same tab can change from league to league and can depend on if there are Remove-only tabs visible.

+`manualMode` (false) turns on a manual mode in case GGG blocks non-site access to the inventory information due to server overload.
+When manual mode is enabled, the console window will show a URL to open in your browser (the URL should already be copiued to your clipboard).
+The page should open as a JSON document.
+Select the entire document and copy to your clipboard.
+At that point, the tool should continue.

 `clientTxt` defines where to find the PoE client.txt log file, which the tool uses to track zone changes.
 The tool tries to auto-determine this, but if Path of Exile was installed to a custom folder,